 Figure 1.4-17.
-Summer On-road Parking at the White Pine Trailhead
+Summer Roadside Parking at the White Pine Trailhead

 Some dispersed recreational destinations, including hiking trails, fishing spots, and rock-climbing areas, do not have formal parking facilities, so users of these facilities park along the road.
 As visitors park along the road and way-find to the dispersed recreation sites, they create a rut at the edge of the pavement and a network of "spider web" trails that promote erosion and weed infestation.
 Dispersed recreation makes managing the forest more difficult since new paths are created.
-This creation of new paths reduces the quality of the natural environment, including water quality.
+This creation of new paths harms the forest ecosystem, reduces the quality of the natural environment, and degrades the watershed.

-On-road parking also creates a safety hazard for cyclists and pedestrians traveling along the shoulder of the road because it narrows the area in which they can travel and requires them to use part of the travel lane.
+Roadside parking also creates a safety hazard for cyclists and pedestrians traveling along the shoulder of the road because it narrows the area in which they can travel and requires them to use part of the travel lane.
 Figure 1.4-18 shows the percentage of the parking areas occupied on a busy summer day (Avenue Consultants 2012).